WillBrownsberger/wp-issues-crm/README.md

 			+ select -- select field
-				must add element select_array which be an array or within the definition class or a callback function within the form_utilities class must add element select_parameter, which will be passed to the callback function ( can be empty string, but must be defined )
+				must add element select_array which be an array or within the definition class or a callback function within the form_utilities class must add element select_parameter, which will be passed to the callback function ( can be empty string, but must be defined ) for select arrays, may want also to use a list_call_back property which will translate the selected value in a list context
 			+ email is a text field that gets email validation
 			+ date is a text field that gets date formatting through very flexible php datetime object -- will be displayed as lo/hi range in search
 			+ check is a checkbox field (true false)